jeremmfr/terraform-provider-junos/website/docs/index.html.markdown

 * `ip` - (Required) This is the target for Netconf session (ip or dns name).
   It can also be sourced from the `JUNOS_HOST` environment variable.

-* `sshkeyfile` - (Required) This is the path to ssh key for establish ssh connection.
-It can also be sourced from the `JUNOS_KEYFILE` environment variable.

 * `username` - (Optional) This is the username for ssh connection.
   It can also be sourced from the `JUNOS_USERNAME` environment variable.
   Defaults to `netconf`.

+* `sshkeyfile` - (Optional) This is the path to ssh key for establish ssh connection.
+  It can also be sourced from the `JUNOS_KEYFILE` environment variable.

+* `password` - (Optional) This is a password for ssh connection if `sshkeyfile` is not used.
+  It can also be sourced from the `JUNOS_PASSWORD` environment variable.

 * `port` - (Optional) This is the tcp port for ssh connection.
   It can also be sourced from the `JUNOS_PORT` environment variable.